Stretching (body piercing): Ancient Egypt

 The Ancient Egyptian collection in the British Museum contains very large, thick earrings that would have required continuous stretching to make large permanent holes.
 Mummies have been found with their earlobes stretched to fit ear plugs of more than 6 cm in diameter.
 The earlobes of the gold mask of Tutankhamun include large holes that appear to have been created by stretching.
 The pharaoh owned many large ornate pairs of earrings, but after the examination of his mummy no mention was made as to whether his ears were pierced or not.

 The Iceman

 Mummified bodies with stretched earlobes have been discovered, including the oldest mummified body discovered to date: Ötzi the Iceman (3300BC).
 The Iceman was found in the Alps between Austria and Italy.
 This European mummy had a stretch of somewhere between 7–11 mm in diameter.

 Gautama Buddha

-Gautama Buddha, an aristocratic and wealthy prince, had long stretched ears.
-He wore heavy gold earrings or precious stones as a status symbol, and the weight stretched his ear lobes dramatically.
-When he finally renounced his wealth and discarded his jewelry, his ear lobes were permanently stretched.
-As a way of remembering Buddha's act of walking away from his wealth (and his wife), most succeeding images of Gautama Buddha show his stretched ear lobes without jewellery.
+Gautama Buddha is usually depicted with long stretched ears.
+As an aristocratic and wealthy prince, he would have worn heavy gold earrings or precious stones as a status symbol, and the weight would have stretched his ear lobes dramatically.
+When he finally renounced his wealth and discarded his jewelry, his ear lobes would have been permanently stretched.
+As a way of remembering Buddha's act of walking away from his wealth (and his wife), most images of Gautama Buddha show his stretched ear lobes without jewellery.